rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/about-provisioning-drivers/manage-node-drivers.md

 When you deactivate or delete a node driver, any nodes deployed with that driver become inaccessible.

-For example, if you have an active vSphere cluster, and you deactivate the vSphere node driver to hide it in the UI, the initial node in your vSphere cluster will fail, and the entire cluster will become inaccessible.
-Attempts to delete the VvSphere nodes will fail, with nodes stuck in an extended `Removing` state.
+For example, if you deactivate the vSphere node driver to hide it in the UI, and you have a vSphere cluster associated with Rancher, the initial node in your vSphere cluster will fail, and the entire cluster will become inaccessible.
+Attempts to delete the vSphere nodes will fail, with nodes stuck in an extended `Removing` state.

+Before you deactivate a node driver, make sure that it has no associated clusters.
+This can be determined by checking the providers listed for your clusters:

+1. In the upper left corner, click **☰ > Cluster Management**.
+1. Select **Clusters**.
+1. The **Provider** name is the fourth column of the table on the **Clusters** page.

 ### Adding Custom Node Drivers